gnembon/fabric-carpet/docs/scarpet/language/Operators.md

 Allows to add the results of two expressions.
 If the operands resolve to numbers, the result is arithmetic operation.
 In case of strings, adding or subtracting from a string results in string concatenation and removal of substrings from that string.
-Multiplication of strings and numbers results in repeating the string N times and division results in taking the first k'th part of the string, so that `str*n/n ~ str` In case first operand is a list, either it results in a new list with all elements modified one by one with the other operand, or if the operand is a list with the same number of items - element-wise addition/subtraction
+Multiplication of strings and numbers results in repeating the string N times and division results in taking the first k'th part of the string, so that `str*n/n ~ str`

+In case first operand is a list, either it results in a new list with all elements modified one by one with the other operand, or if the operand is a list with the same number of items - element-wise addition/subtraction.
+This prioritize treating lists as value containers to lists treated as vectors.

+Addition with maps (`{}` or `m()`) results in a new map with keys from both maps added, if both operands are maps, adding elements of the right argument to the keys, of left map, or just adding the right value as a new key in the output map.

 Examples: